'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 A sign of hope

-In 2014, when Aaliya's mother took her to Islamic State, the caliphate held 41,000 square miles of territory and ruled over some 8 million people.
+In 2014, when Aaliya's mother took her to the Islamic State, the caliphate held 41,000 square miles of territory and ruled over some 8 million people.

 Tens of thousands of foreign fighters — including about 1,000 from Germany, according to police and intelligence sources — joined their ranks.
 Children of the caliphate were indoctrinated to accept the most brutal interpretation of sharia, Islamic law.
 Public beheadings were common.